-In the work of Mitri et al. (2004), a scheme for fast color invariant ball detection in the RoboCup context is presented.
+In [11], a scheme for fast color invariant ball detection in the RoboCup context is presented.
 To ensure the color-invariance of the input images, a preprocessing stage is first applied for detecting edges using the Sobel filter, and specific thresholds for color removal.
-Then, windows are extracted from images and predefined spatial features such as edges and lines are identified in these windows.
-These features serve as input to an AdaBoost learning procedure that constructs a cascade of classification and regression trees (CARTs).
+Then, windows are extracted from images and predefined spatial features, such as edges and lines, are identified in these windows.
+These features serve as input to an AdaBoost learning procedure that constructs a cascade of regression tree classifiers (CART).
 The system is capable of detecting different soccer balls in RoboCup and other environments.
 The resulting approach is reliable and fast enough to classify objects in real time.